Archdiocese of Oklahoma City: 1972 to 1992

-On December 13, 1972, Pope Paul VI elevated the Diocese of Oklahoma City-Tulsa to the Archdiocese of Oklahoma City.
+On December 13, 1972, Paul VI elevated the Diocese of Oklahoma City-Tulsa to the Archdiocese of Oklahoma City.
 At the same time, he erected the Diocese of Tulsa, consisting of eastern Oklahoma.
 The new archdiocese now contained the counties of central and western Oklahoma.
 The Dioceses of Little Rock and Tulsa became suffragan dioceses of the archdiocese.
 Quinn became the first archbishop of Oklahoma City.
 Quinn became archbishop of San Francisco in 1977.

 The second archbishop of Oklahoma City was Bishop Charles Salatka from the Diocese of Marquette, appointed by Paul VI in 1977.
 He founded the Office of Hispanic Ministry in the 1970s and learned to speak Spanish at age 68 so that he could celebrate mass in that language.
 In October 1981, Salatka celebrated a funeral mass in Oklahoma City for Stanley Rother, a priest from the diocese.
-Rother was murdered by three assassins in July 1981 while on a mission in Guatemala.
+Rother had been murdered by three assassins in July 1981 while on a mission in Guatemala.
 Salatka had recalled Rother to Oklahoma in January 1981 due to threats on his life.
 However, Rother persuaded him to allow his return to Guatemala.
 Salatka retired in 1992.

 1992 to present

 Pope John Paul II named Bishop Eusebius J. Beltran of Tulsa as archbishop of Oklahoma City in 1992.
 Beltran became the official publisher of the Sooner Catholic, a bimonthly newspaper for Catholics in Oklahoma.
 Beltran's sermons were featured in each number of the newspaper during his tenure.
 Beltran retired in 2009.

 Bishop Paul Coakley of the Diocese of Salina became the next archbishop of Oklahoma City, named by Pope Benedict XVI in 2010.
 In 2014, Coakley sued a Satanist group in Oklahoma City, saying that they had stolen consecrated host from a church to use in a so-called black mass ceremony at the Civic Center Music Hall in Oklahoma City.
 However, when the host was returned to the archdiocese a few days later, Coakley dropped the lawsuit.
 In 2017, Rother was beatified during a mass at the Cox Convention Center in Oklahoma City.
 Pope Francis had declared him a martyr, saying he had been killed in odium fidei (in hatred of the faith).

-As of 2023, Coakley is the archbishop of the Archdiocese of Oklahoma City.
+The Blessed Stanley Rother Shrine in Oklahoma City was dedicated by Coakley in February 2023.The Oklahoma Statewide Virtual Charter School Board in October 2023 approved the creation of the St. Isidore of Seville Catholic Virtual School, the first religious charter school in the nation.
+It was immediately challenged in court as violating the separation of church and state.
+The Oklahoma Supreme Court ruled against St. Isidore in June 2025.As of 2026, Coakley is the archbishop of Oklahoma City.